rootlyhq/rootly-datadog-pagerduty-migrator/README.md

 ## Requirements

-- `DD_API_KEY`, `DD_APP_KEY`, `PAGERDUTY_API_TOKEN`, and `ROOTLY_API_TOKEN` environment variables
+- Node.js and Yarn
-  with the necessary permissions to read and update Datadog monitors, create Datadog webhooks, read PagerDuty services, and read Rootly services.
+- `DD_API_KEY`, `DD_APP_KEY`, `PAGERDUTY_API_TOKEN`, and `ROOTLY_API_TOKEN` environment variables with the necessary permissions to read and update Datadog monitors, create Datadog webhooks, read PagerDuty services, and read Rootly services.
-- Matching Pagerduty services must exist in Rootly and be linked to Pagerduty (the Rootly service must include the pagerduty_id attribute).
+- Matching Pagerduty services must exist in Rootly and be linked to PagerDuty (the Rootly service `pagerduty_id` attribute must be set).
+You can link services to PagerDuty on the integrations tab when configuring your Rootly service.
 - Services must have matching normalized names.
-A normalized name is one where all characters except A-z, 0-9, underscores, and dashes are replaced with underscores.
+A normalized name is one where all characters except A-z, 0-9, underscores, and dashes are replaced with an underscore.
 Matching is case-insensitive.
-- Node.js/Yarn
+For example, a Datadog mention `@pagerduty-production_on-call` will match a pagerduty service named `[Production] On-Call` or `Production on-call`.

 ## Usage